-- 2.1 Prescribed medicine will only be given by Morley Memorial School School staff for pupils with long term medical conditions that require medication during the school hours to manage their condition/s and keep them well. - 2.2 Staff should not provide medication without training and this is not possible for short term episodes of illness.
+- 2.1 Prescribed medicine will only be given by Morley Memorial School School staff for pupils with long-term medical conditions that require medication during the school hours to manage their condition/s and keep them well. - 2.2 Staff should not provide medication without training and we acknowledge this is not usually possible for short term episodes of illness.
 Prescribed medicine for pupils with long term medical conditions will still only be administered at school when it is detrimental to a child's health or school attendance to do so.
 Every attempt where clinically possible should be made for the medications to be provided by parents / carers at home. - 2.3 All medications must be prescribed by a doctor, dentist, nurse prescriber or pharmacist prescriber.
 Medicines will only be accepted in the original container as dispensed by a pharmacist and include the prescribers instructions for administration. - 2.4 Medicines should only be brought to school when it is essential i.e. where it would be detrimental to the child's health if the medicine were not administered during the school day.
-The prescriber's instructions would need to state times within the pupils working day at school. - 2.5 In most cases it is possible for parents/carers to manage the administration of prescription medicines outside of school hours, and we encourage and expect parents/carers to do so whenever possible. - 2.6 We will never accept medicines that have been taken out of the container as originally dispensed nor make changes to dosages on parental /carer instructions.
+The prescriber's instructions would need to state times within the pupils working day at school. - 2.5 In most cases it is possible for parents/carers to manage the administration of prescription medicines outside of school hours, and we encourage and expect parents/carers to do so whenever possible.
+Where it is not possible to be administered outside of school hours this will be discussed with parents on a case by case basis.

+2.6 We will never accept medicines that have been taken out of the container as originally dispensed nor make changes to dosages on parental /carer instructions.